Mohammad Ali Foroughi: Books

 In addition to this, Foroughi prepared scholarly editions of the works of Saadi, Hafez, Rumi, Omar Khayyam and Ferdowsi.
 The best-known of Foroughi's critical editions is Saadi's Kolliyat.
-His son Mohsen Foroughi was a renowned architect who completed his studies in France and designed the Niavaran Palace Complex, which is situated in northern Tehran, Iran.
-It consists of several buildings and a museum.
-The Sahebghraniyeh Palace of the time of Naser al-Din Shah of Qajar dynasty is also inside this complex.
-The main Niavaran Palace, completed in 1968, was the primary residence of the last Shah, Mohammad Reza Pahlavi and the Imperial family until the Iranian revolution.
+His son, Mohsen Foroughi, was a renowned architect who completed his studies in France and designed the Niavaran Palace inside Niavaran Complex in northern Tehran, Iran.
+The palace, completed in 1968, was the primary residence of the last Shah, Mohammad Reza Pahlavi and the Imperial family until the 1979 Iranian Revolution.
 Franz Malekebrahimian worked directly under Mohsen Foruoghi in implementation and maintenance of the Palace.